Meteor-Community-Packages/meteor-autoform/README.md

 [collection2](https://github.com/aldeed/meteor-collection2) package, which you have to add to your app yourself.

+## UPDATING TO 4.0

+AutoForm 4.0 is out with support for custom input types, but also lots of compatibility breaks.
+Be sure to check out the [change log](https://github.com/aldeed/meteor-autoform/blob/master/CHANGELOG.md) when updating your app!

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->